jp1995/rl_playerinfo/README.md

 $ pip install -r requirements.txt
 ```

 Has been tested on python 3.10.
-Chrome or Firefox needs to be installed.

 If you do not have python or pip installed, [refer to this article](https://www.dataquest.io/blog/install-pip-windows/) or use google.